Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 ## Normalize tar archives `mtime` (with `SOURCE_DATE_EPOCH`) and ordering

-The rootFS for the WSL image is archived with `tar`, to which we added a few options to normalize modification times (against SDE) as well as ordering to avoid non-determinism on those fronts:
+The rootFS for the WSL image is archived with `tar`, to which we added a few options to normalize modification times (against SDE) as well as ordering, to avoid non-determinism on those fronts:

 ```bash
 tar \